dekarrin/ictiobus/docs/fishi-usage.md

 #### AST Creation Version

-This example performs creation of an abstract syntax tree, deferring actual evaluation to the caller of the frontend.
+This example creates an abstract syntax tree, deferring actual evaluation to the caller of the frontend.
 Its IR is an AST successively built up out of each of the grammar constructs.
 If you want to try it out, be sure and use the Go code in Appendix B to provide the HooksTable.

     ```fishi
     %%actions